umarhassan-mitodl/21g.730-spring-2014/content/pages/instructor-insights.md

 - HASS Elective ![](/images/educator/icon-question-hass.png)
 - HASS-H ![](/images/educator/icon-question-hass-h.png)
-- 21G.730 can be applied toward a [Bachelor of Science in Foreign Languages and Literatures - Major in Spanish Studies](http://catalog.mit.edu/degree-charts/global-studies-languages-course-21g/#spanishstudiestext), but is not required.
+- 21G.730 can be applied toward a {{% resource_link "73baa54d-29d9-4588-9962-a2b26ca58ebd" "Bachelor of Science in Foreign Languages and Literatures - Major in Spanish Studies" %}}, but is not required.

 ### Offered